spacetelescope/cubeviz/docs/readingindata.rst

 ===================

 CubeViz has several expectations on the format of the FITS file in order to easily read in IFU data.
-At a bare minimum, the FITS file must have at least one data extension that has an extension name.
-If there is more than one data extension that is expected to be read in, then they must all be of the same size.
-If the extension name is not set, then it will be auto-set to be the HDU number.
+At a bare minimum, the FITS file must contain an image HDU that contains the three-dimensional science data.
+By convention this extension is often named `'SCI'`.

+CubeViz is able to display multiple components from a single data set.
+Some files might wish to provide error and data quality information, for exaple.
+If the FITS file provides these, each must be stored in a separate image HDU These are often named `'ERR'` and `'DQ'` by convention.
+The data components of these HDUs must match those of the HDU containing science data.

-The CTYPE1 should be set to `RA---TAN`, CTYPE2 should be set to `DEC---TAN` and CTYPE3 should be set to one of the valid spectral coordinate types `SPECTRAL_COORD_TYPE_CODES` listed at the top of the `reader file
+Each HDU header must contain several keywords with WCS information.
+The CTYPE1 keyword should be set to `RA---TAN`, CTYPE2 should be set to `DEC---TAN` and CTYPE3 should be set to one of the valid spectral coordinate types `SPECTRAL_COORD_TYPE_CODES` listed at the top of the `reader file
 <https://github.com/spacetelescope/cubeviz/blob/master/cubeviz/data_factories/ifucube.py>`_.

-The CUNIT1 and CUNIT2 should be set to `'deg'` and CUNIT3 must be set to a valid FITS compatible units (e.g., `m`, `um`, or `AA`).
-You can check if a unit is FITS-compatible by using Astropy's Unit class:
+The CUNIT1 and CUNIT2 keywords should be set to `'deg'` and CUNIT3 must be set to a valid FITS compatible unit that represents wavelength (e.g., `m`, `um`, or `AA`).
+You can check if a unit is FITS-compatible by using Astropy's Unit
+class:

 .. code-block:: console